SonyWWS/ATF/README.md

 ATF is an open source project.
 See License.txt.

-### Installation ###
-After cloning or unzipping, the root of this zip file will be the root of the Worldwide Studios (WWS) SDK.

-The source code can be found at:
-{root of WWS SDK}\components\wws_atf\

-The executables, whether compiled yourself or included in this zip file, can be found at:
-{root of WWS SDK}\bin\wws_atf\

-The DLLs, whether compiled yourself or included in this zip file, can be found at:
-{root of WWS SDK}\lib\
-Then look for the configuration directory, such as anycpu_dotnet_clr2_release.

 ### Prerequisites ###
 You must have .NET Framework 4.0 or greater installed in order to run the ATF applications.
 You can download it here: